linhaowei1/NLPDL-2025Fall/hw1/assignment1.md

 You will submit the following files to Gradescope:

 - `[Name_ID number_Report].pdf`: Answer all the written questions.
 Please typeset your responses.
 - `code.zip`: Contains all the code you've written.
+(Please exclude large data files and model checkpoints)

 ## Where to get datasets